tsalkakis-d/codegrid/README.md

 Do not use in production, it will not work yet.
 Keep in mind than the present documentation is constantly changing until declared stable.
 Please contact the author if you have any suggestions or if you feel that you can contribute.
+Suggestions for alternative names to objects properties are welcome.

 ## Table of Contents